edelyn/NpmPackages/README.md

 ## [fetch-state](./fetch-state/README.md)

 Package to make fetching data easier, and also a possible replacement for redux, depending on your needs.
-Compatible with azure-ad-helpers by adding auth tokens to fet calls.
+Compatible with azure-ad-helpers by adding auth tokens to fetch calls.

 #### Sample